ARM-software/psa-api/doc/ext-pqc/api/mldsa.rst

             The IETF working group responsible for defining the format of the ML-DSA keys in *SubjectPublicKeyInfo* and *OneAsymmetricKey* structures is discussing the formats at present (September 2024), with the current consensus to using just the seed value as the private key, for the following reasons:

-            *   ML-DSA key-pairs are several kB in size, but can be recomputed efficiently from the initial 32-byte seed.
+            *   ML-DSA key pairs are several kB in size, but can be recomputed efficiently from the initial 32-byte seed.
             *   There is no need to validate an imported ML-DSA private key --- every 32-byte seed values is valid.
             *   The public key cannot be derived from the secret key, so a key pair must store both the secret key and the public key.
                 The size of the key pair depends on the ML-DSA parameter set as follows: